Macquarie Island: Geography

 Near Macquarie Island are two small groups of minor islands: the Judge and Clerk Islets (54°21′S 159°01′E), 14 km to the north, 0.2 km2 in area, and the Bishop and Clerk Islets (55°03′S 158°46′E), 34 km to the south, 0.6 km2 in area.
 Like Macquarie Island, both groups are part of the state of Tasmania.
 The Bishop and Clerk Islets mark the southernmost point of Australia (excluding the Australian Antarctic Territory).

 In the 19th century a phantom island named "Emerald Island" was believed to lie south of Macquarie Island.

 Geology

-Macquarie Island is an exposed portion of the Macquarie Ridge and is located where the Australian Plate meets the Pacific Plate.
+The island is located on the tectonic plate boundary between the Australian plate to the northwest and the Pacific plate to the southeast.
+It is part of the Macquarie Ridge, a 1600 km long fault zone in the oceanic crust, running southwestwards from New Zealand along the plate boundary.
+The Macquarie Ridge has formed along the plate boundary by movement of the two plates towards each other, leading to uplift along the boundary.
+However, in earlier geologic time the two plates had been moving apart, allowing lava from the earth's mantle to rise to the seafloor, forming basalt.
+The subsequent reversal of the movement of the plates has uplifted the basaltic material from the seafloor along the line of the Macquarie Ridge.

+The Macquarie ridge lies entirely on the seafloor except for where it rises above sea level at Macquarie Island.
+The island emerged above sea level in recent geologic time - the highest points on the island may have emerged above the sea as recently as 300,000 years ago or less.
+The estimates vary based on the assumed rate of uplift and the changes in sea level over time.
+The island is an example of an ophiolite - a section of Earth's oceanic crust and the underlying upper mantle that has been uplifted and exposed.
+The process has been described as "the island itself seems to have been simply squeezed toward the surface like toothpaste from a tube".
+The unique exposures include excellent examples of pillow basalts without any hint of continental crust contamination and other extrusive rocks.
+The geology of the island has been described as revealing "the best exposed and most isolated pieces of the ocean floor in the world".
+The unique geological exposures were one of the two criteria cited when the island was listed as a UNESCO World Heritage Site in 1997.

 The island lies close to the edge of the submerged continent of Zealandia, but is not regarded as a part of it, because the Macquarie Ridge is oceanic crust rather than continental crust.

-It is the only place on Earth where rocks from the Earth's mantle (6 km below the ocean floor) are being actively exposed above sea-level.
-These unique exposures include excellent examples of pillow basalts and other extrusive rocks.
-It also is the only oceanic environment with an exposed ophiolite sequence.
-Due to these unique geological exposures, it was made a UNESCO World Heritage Site in 1997.